 Decision Optimization notebooks

-You can create and run Decision Optimization models in Python notebooks using DOcplex, a native Python API for Decision Optimization.
-There are several Decision Optimization notebooks already available for you to use.
+You can create and run Decision Optimization models in Python notebooks by using DOcplex, a native Python API for Decision Optimization.
+Several Decision Optimization notebooks are already available for you to use.

-You can easily change environments inside a notebook using the Environment tab (see Changing the environment).
-This means that you can formulate optimization models and test them with small data sets in one environment, and then, to solve with bigger data sets, you can just switch to a different environment, without having to rewrite or copy the notebook code.
+You can easily change environments (runtimes and Python version) inside a notebook by using the Environment tab (see Changing the environment of a notebook).
+Thus, you can formulate optimization models and test them with small data sets in one environment.
+Then, to solve models with bigger data sets, you can switch to a different environment, without having to rewrite or copy the notebook code.

-- The Pasta Production Problem example, a Linear Programming example in which the objective is to minimize the production cost for some pasta products and ensure that the customers' demand for the products is satisfied.
+• The Pasta Production Problem example, a Linear Programming example in which the objective is to minimize the production cost for some pasta products and to ensure that the customers' demand for the products is satisfied.

 All Decision Optimization notebooks use DOcplex.